featurebyte/featurebyte/docs/about/concepts/views.md

 Forward join of Slowly Changing Dimension views can also be done.
 Users have to specify the time horizon of the join.
 The columns added by a forward join have special metadata attached to prevent time leakage and this metadata automatically offsets the time windows of any features using those columns as column input.

 ### Condition-based Subsetting
 Views can be easily filtered in a similar way to Pandas or R Data Frame.
-A cCondition based subset can also be used to overwrite the values of a column.
+A condition based subset can also be used to overwrite the values of a column.

 ### Change Events
 Changes in a Slowly Changing Dimension table may constitute powerful features: how many times has a customer moved address in the past 6 months? if she moved in the past 6 months, where did she use to live? did she get divorced recently? new kids in the family? does she have a new job?